Collins331/Django-Authentication/README.md

 # Data-science
-Learning data science using python and SQL
+- Learning data science using python and SQL
+- Working on real world project